-- Yvette confides in her instructor that she and her boyfriend, also a student, have been having issues in their relationship.
+• Yvette confides in her instructor that she and her boyfriend, also a student, have been having issues in their relationship.
 As a result, Yvette has lost focus at school and is struggling in classes.
-The instructor did not ask specifically what the "issues" were. - Should the instructor give the Title IX Coordinator a call?
+The instructor did not ask

 #4 - Salon Client